-Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, and DRE 098
+Prerequisites: Satisfactory placement or DMA 010, DMA 020, DMA 030, DMA 040, DMA 050

 This course provides a project-based approach to introductory statistics with an emphasis on using real-world data and statistical literacy.
 Topics include descriptive statistics, correlation and regression, basic probability, discrete and continuous probability distributions, confidence intervals and hypothesis testing.
 Upon completion, students should be able to use appropriate technology to describe important characteristics of a data set, draw inferences about a population from sample data, and interpret and communicate results.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Mathematics-AA.